wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 |`buyer-id`      |Specifies a product id created by the buyer, aka “data recipient”|This is the equivalent of "buyer-assigned" as referenced in Tech Specs V2.|
 |`supplier-id`   | Specifies a product id created by the supplier, aka “data owner”|This is the equivalent of "vendor-assigned" as referenced in Tech Specs V2|

-#### Namespace to use
+#### Considerations Namespace to use

-As a community, we must agree on an appropriate namespace, which we could then apply to register with IANA.
+As a community, we will agree on an appropriate namespace, which we could then apply to register with IANA.
 The basic requirements of a URN namespace are:
  - unique and descriptive
  - not be easily confused with existing namespaces
  - short and memorable, ideally reflecting the name or purpose of the organization or entity

 Typically, namespace identifiers either refer to the organization which defines the given namespace (such as “ieee”, “iso”), or refers to the identifier itself (“epc”, "uuid”, “isbn”, etc.)

-We are currently considered two options
+After having gathered feedback on two options:
 - **pfi**
   pfi could stand for “PACT Footprint Identification” or “Product Footprint Identification” (depending on community preference).
 The namespace would include all identifiers which facilitate the exchange of product (sustainability) footprint information
 - **pact**
   PACT stands for “Partnership for Carbon Transparency” and would be a namespace to indicate all identifiers relevant for the industry-agnostic exchange of product carbon footprint information.

+We have landed on **pact** as the recommended namespace option.
+R

 ### Part 2: Examples